-Bluey constructs works of art from a range of materials, technologies, and artistic styles - their effect comforts and challenges, all depending on where you sit between the oppositions that Bluey holds in the balance through his eclectic art practice.
-The objects oscillate between kitsch, serious and the seriously kitsch, between craft, art and highly crafted contemporary artefacts that dispute Western constructs of time.
-Roberts has deliberately used the commodities of the tourist marketplace and the kitsch treasures that can be discovered there as a source to create work.
+Bluey constructs works of art from a range of materials, technologies, and artistic styles.
+Depending on where you sit to consider the oppositions that Bluey holds in the balance through his eclectic art practice, their effect comforts and challenges.
+The objects oscillate between the serious and the kitsch – and the seriously kitsch – between craft, art and highly crafted contemporary artefacts that dispute Western constructs of time.
+Roberts has deliberately used the commodities of the tourist marketplace and the treasures that can be discovered there as a source to create work.
 These treasures can be linked back to Bluey’s already established cultural knowledge.
-He plays with the familiar and what we consider to be all-too-familiar.
-With this play the artist is able to provide enjoyment and education as well as represent culture.
+He plays with the familiar and what we consider to be all-too-familiar to provide enjoyment and education as well as represent culture.

-Cultural maintenance is the key motive for Roberts, but even what culture is, is challenged as time and influences are not easily pinned down.
+Cultural maintenance is the key motive for Roberts, but these influences are subject to the impact of time.
 Bluey’s earliest works are undated and reflect his philosophy of time and its relationship to art.
-He suggests there is no time limit on Aboriginal art and culture, that Aboriginal artists create works from the position of ancient history, of past time.1 And with a twist of irony Bluey makes time stand still, always in the present, by creating permanent art objects.
-At the same time, he has always been open to inspiration from sources outside his country, styles and techniques as well as material and subject matter, that may not have been considered as Ngarrindjeri cultural practice.
-This challenges the idea that Aboriginal culture is fixed in time and place.
+He suggests there is no time limit on Aboriginal art and culture, and that Aboriginal artists create works from the position of ancient history – of past time.
+But the act of creating art objects also distills time to denote the present inspired by different sources that may not have been considered traditional Ngarrindjeri cultural practice.

 Tracking the public artworks

-Bluey Roberts was the first Aboriginal person commissioned to create a public mural in South Australia, resulting in the painted Kangaroo (1985) at the Children’s Section of the Adelaide Zoo.
-The mural is considered to be the oldest existing Aboriginal cultural marker in the Adelaide area by an Aboriginal artist.2 The subject matter of the kangaroo, situated in the city of Adelaide, relates to the Kaurna people.
-For the Kaurna people, the area of Adelaide is Tarndanyangga – the place of red kangaroo dreaming.
-The internal organs and genitals of the kangaroo have been depicted in a style not dissimilar to the X-ray technique of painting from Arnhem Land.
+Bluey Roberts was the first Aboriginal person commissioned to create a public mural in South Australia, resulting in the painted Kangaroo (1985) in the Children’s Section of the Adelaide Zoo.
+The mural is considered to be the oldest existing Aboriginal cultural marker in the Adelaide area by an Aboriginal artist.
+For the Kaurna people, Adelaide is Tarndanyangga – the place of the red kangaroo dreaming.
+In Bluey’s mural the internal organs and genitals of the kangaroo have been depicted in a style not dissimilar to the X-ray technique of painting from Arnhem Land.
 Where did this inspiration come from?
 Did seeing imagery about Aboriginal art and culture that was published and popular at the time stimulate the artist?
 Did the artist imagine new possibilities for his own cultural expression?
 Did the technique provide the project with an identifiable access point for audiences to recognise Aboriginal country and be drawn to the cultural significance of the kangaroo?
 Does the use of the technique provide an opportunity for children to view the kangaroo’s physical functions in a more critical, educational way than usual representations of the animals as cuddly and domesticated?

 Tracking the carvings

 Also elliptical in shape is the Aboriginal shield.
 Roberts carves shields out of the thick bark of red river gum trees before finely inscribing the shield with pokerwork to create images of animals, plants, weapons, geometric shapes, and patterns.
-Like much of Bluey’s work, the imagery indicates an abundance of activity, with tens, sometimes hundreds of animals, gathering in the picture plane.
+Like much of Bluey’s work, the imagery indicates an abundance of activity, with sometimes hundreds of animals gathering in the picture plane.
 Coupled with his considerable figurative abilities, the artist achieves great layers of perspective with the hot poker.
-By wielding a kind of magic with fire, he is able to create deeper tones and shade in the worlds he creates on the wooden surfaces.
-The use of pokerwork can be dated from prehistory: it has been suggested that early humans created designs from the charred remains of their fires.6 The practice meshes with Bluey’s position that Aboriginal artists create from history.
+By wielding a kind of magic with fire, he is able to create deep tones and shades out of which emerge the worlds he creates on the wooden surfaces.
+The use of pokerwork can be dated from prehistory: it has been suggested that early humans created designs from the charred remains of their fires.

 The artist also makes boomerangs, walking canes, and clap sticks from the red river gum material he harvests from trees.
 To obtain the material, Bluey employs his knowledge of country: “I first gain permission to cut the wood from the trees … there is only one season, around September; when the sap is running from the trees you can take off the bark … when there is drought, they really suffer, a lot of the big ones died last drought … but lots of new trees are growing now that the waters have risen and the lake is full again”.